Home Best Futures Trading Platforms of June 2024

 Plus500 trading platform for futures

-If you are looking for the cheapest futures broker to access the global futures trading scene – Plus500 is a good option.
+If you are looking for a futures broker to access the global futures trading scene – Plus500 is a good option.
 The platform specializes exclusively in CFDs -making it perfect for those of you seeking a low-cost entrance to this marketplace.

 This is because Plus500 does not charge any trading commissions.
 Instead, it’s only the spread that you need to factor into your futures trading costs.
 In terms of supported markets, Plus500 is very strong in two key areas – indices and commodities.